On certain extensions of Ramanujan's Master Theorem and their applications: A double integral generalization

-Let $f\left(h m^{r}+a\right)=\phi(r)$ where, $h$ and $a$ are constants greater than zero.
-This completes our proof. \end{proof} \textbf{5.2.} In Theorem 5.1, one might think of the complications that will arise while calculating the value of $\phi(n, s) .$ For $s=1,2$ the issue can be resolved by the following integral formula [\cite{sev}, pg.
+\quad\,\, In Theorem 5.1, one might think of the complications that will arise while calculating the value of $\phi(n, s).$ For $s=1,2$ the issue can be resolved by the following integral formula [\cite{sev}, pg.
 232, Entry 30(i)]

 For $s>2$ we have the following theorem. \begin{theorem} [\cite{sev}, pg.
 232, Entry 30({ii})] \textit{(i) If $s>2$ and $n-s+1>0$, then for $\phi(n, s)$the following equality holds true.}

 \textit{(ii) If $n$ is a non-negative integer, then}